 Aim to write at least 2-3 paragraphs in the main body of your essay to demonstrate depth.

-Use DAFORREST techniques as these can make your writing more engaging and persuasive.
+Use DAFORREST techniques when you can as these can make your writing more engaging and persuasive.

 Vary your sentence structures by using short sentences for impact and longer, more detailed ones to create rhythm.